 6. Take out hiking insurance

 Arrange a search and rescue insurance policy.
 A quick glance at the most recent jRO (Japan Rescue Organization LLC) statistics makes for some pretty startling reading.
 In 2015 for example jRO was involved in 31 search and rescue missions averaging 327,000 (USD $3,100) per incident.
-With helicopter evacuations potentially topping 1 million yen it literally pays have some insurance at the ready. jRO requires a once off joining fee of 2,000 yen and an annual membership of fee 2,000 yen.
+With helicopter evacuations potentially topping 1 million yen it literally pays have some insurance at the ready. jRO has an annual fee 2,160 yen plus a one time joining fee of the same amount..